phseidl/jku-ml-seminar/README.md

 --
 please all try to mentain a README for both projects

+each project should have a `setup.py` and a `env.yml`, I will provide a base, which you can modify.

 ## Getting Started

 To get started with this project, follow these steps: